arrowrbook/book/writers notes/README.md

 For convenience of writing, all examples can run with either the full data or the subset data.
 Which is used depends on which is in (or linked to) the `data/` directory.
 Doing this allows us to have quick iteration cycles knowing that we can compile with examples and write examples without needing to run against the full dataset every single time.

+### Rendering with full data for publishing

+To render and publish with the full dataset (all of this is done locally):

+* remove the `_freeze/` directory
+* run `quarto publish gh-pages`

+This will automatically render the book and then add the files to the `gh-pages` branch where the book is hosted from.

+#### PR previews

+In CI on PRs, we use the subset data to render (and we set `freeze: false` so we never use the frozen output).
+The preview will be added to the PR automatically.
+The PR preview action automatically cleans up preview builds so they don't sit around.

 ### Subset data